 This year for the first time, St Paul's held its own Summer Fair.
 Both the Church Hall and the church building were involved to provide more space.
 Two competitions for children were organised: 'how many different things can you get in a matchbox' and 'veggie beasts'.
 Although the number of entries were small, the standards were high; the winning matchbox had 180 different items in it.
 Mrs Nancy Bird of Quarndon Hall very kindly agred to judge the competitions - not an easy task - thank you Nancy.

 We are currently in the process of appealing for donations to help us maintain our building.
-Over tha last 5 years we have spent some £37,500 on such work, but there is much remaining to do.
-In this gallery we show you some of our issues:
+Over the last 5 years we have spent some £37,500 on such work, but there is much remaining to be done.

 The staff and pupils of the Curzon School have recently formed a link with The Good Shepherd School In Uganda.